 - Tap Device Type, and choose the right device type from the list.

 4. Adjust the Bluetooth volume on the device

 Unlike Android, the volume controls on iOS devices are usually merged with the volume controls of external devices.
 If for example, you adjust the volume by pressing the force sensor on your AirPods, the volume on your iPhone will change as well.
 However, some Bluetooth headphones can adjust the volume level independently from the phone.
 It all depends on the Bluetooth device you’re using and the way its maker intended it to be used with iPhone.

 So, if you’re not using AirPods, try adjusting the volume by pressing the physical button on your Bluetooth headphones.
 Maybe your headphones can adjust the volume separately from your iPhone.
 If the volume of your headphones is set to low, the sound you hear will be low-volume, as well.

 That’s about it.
-I hope this article either helped you resolve the problem with low Bluetooth volume on your iPhone.
+I hope this article either helped you resolve the problem with the iPhone Bluetooth volume being low.
 Or at least to better understand why it happens.
-If you have any comments, questions or suggestions, feel free to write them down in the comments section below.
+If you have any comments, questions, or suggestions, feel free to write them down in the comments section below.

 Editor’s note: This article was originally published in January 2022.
 We made sure to revamp it for freshness and accuracy.